MBJohansen/Social-Graphs-Project/docs/wordclouds.md

   <img src="images/wordclouds/OldActionWC.jpg" class="wordcloud_left" width="50%"/>
   <img src="images/wordclouds/NewActionWC.jpg" class="wordcloud_right" width="50%"/>

   The action genre for old and new movies are quite similar but there are some words which have been replaced.
-For example the word "kill" which is very often present in older movie plots where it is almost completely gone for new movie plots.
-Instead words such as "life", "world", and "man" occur more often.
+For example the word "kill" which is very often present in older movie plots is almost completely gone for new movie plots.
+Instead words such as "life", "world", and "man" occur more frequently.

   <br><br>